Or for more information:

 Set clear goals

-Although setting goals is often talked about as important, rarely are they put into practice.
+Although setting goals is often considered important, rarely are they put into practice.
 A Havard Business study found that:

 • 83% of the population does not have goals